scravy/exercise/README.md

 CSV data in real time.

-You are free to do this exercise in any programming language / on any platform you see fit (Java, Scala, Python, Node, Haskell, go crazy).
+You are free to do this exercise in any programming language / on any platform you see fit (Java, Scala, Python, Node, C, Haskell, Rust, go crazy).

 The service is supposed to listen on port 9000, you are free to choose either TCP or UDP (for simplicity).
 Data comes in as CSV,